cjdbarlow/Part-One/definitions.md

 The partial pressure at which an oxygen-carrying protein is 50% saturated.

 * **Pain**
-Unpleasant sensory and emotional experience associated with actual or ptential tissue damage, or expressed in terms of such damage.
+Unpleasant sensory and emotional experience associated with actual or potential tissue damage, or expressed in terms of such damage.

 * **Partition Coefficient**
 Describe the relative affinity of an agent for two phases.
 It is defined as the ratio of the concentration of agent in each phase, when both phases are of equal volume and the partial pressures are in equilibrium at STP.